 4. Representation of Both Cities and Rural Communities

-To date, most research on the Piedmontese estimi has focused on urban communities, possibly due to the availability of much better documentation for the cities, the main exception being the study of the Canavese area by Alfani (2009), which w incorporated into database.
+To date, most research on the Piedmontese estimi has focused on urban communities, possibly due to the availability of much better documentation for the cities, the main exception being the study of the Canavese area by Alfani (2009), which was incorporated into the database.
 However, in order to be able to reconstruct a comprehensive picture of the general trends in economic inequality across Piedmont, we made great efforts to find rural communities suitable for inclusion in our database.
 Overall, the database includes six cities and 12 rural communities, although the rural time series are fewer—nine—as seven rural communities of the Canavese are grouped by the sources into three aggregates.
 Only five of our rural time series, though, begin in 1600 or earlier.
-This is mostly the consequence of scant availability of usable sources for rural communities, however, the limitation seems to be of little consequence as all the rural time series we could compare seem to tell us the same story (see in the main text and the relative discussion).
+This is mostly the consequence of scant availability of usable sources for rural communities, however, the limitation seems to be of little consequence as all the rural time series we could compare seem to tell us the same story (see Figure 2b in the main text and the relative discussion).

 Apart from the four above-mentioned criteria, we also had to take into consideration the very considerable investment of resources and the time needed to research and develop each case study.
 Although our choices were influenced mainly by the actual availability of sources, in many instances we were selective.
 For example, we chose to study Saluzzo, on account of the presence of a late-eighteenth century estimo, rather than Susa, another city of western Piedmont bordering the Alps—although we could have researched both cities.
 Since the database is a sample, a discussion of its representativeness is necessary.